lukeoliver1776/k8s-caph/README.md

 ```

-## Create and boostrap a local management cluster
+## Create and Bootstrap a Local Management Cluster

 Create a local bootstrap cluster using kind.